 Eventually, some of my repeat “clients” began to plop themselves down in my office chair, fold their arms, and burst out, “Alright!
 I know what my mistake was.
 My mistake was ____!”

 My next question would be, “And what are you willing to do to make it right?”

-Usually, I had to prime the pump by suggesting certain actions — apologizing to the class, writing an apology to the teacher on his or her own time (after school, at lunch — of course, these required that I supervise or arrange supervision), or making restitution if some kind of damage had been done.
+Usually, I had to prime the pump by suggesting certain actions — apologizing to the class, writing an apology to the teacher on his or her own time (after school or at lunch — of course, these required that I supervise or arrange supervision), or making restitution if some kind of damage had been done.

 Pushing for logical consequences instead of punishment for its own sake

 With my staff, the educative process involved discussions about logical consequences.
-A logical consequence for making a mess on the lunch table with catsup is to clean up the mess.
+A logical consequence for making a mess on the lunch table with ketchup is to clean up the mess.
 Cleaning all the tables in the cafeteria is excessive and not a logical consequence.
 A logical consequence to disrupting class and wasting everyone’s time is to make restitution in some way, such as helping the teacher tidy up the room after school.
-In the beginning, many staff members were oriented to punishment — the more severe the better.
+In the beginning, many staff members were oriented to punishment — the more severe, the better.

 One teacher said to me early on, “This is not a…a…mistake!
 These are bad kids!”
-Our school was in a gang-infested area, and certainly, some of our older students were already being recruited and influenced by older siblings and cousins who were gang members.
+Our school was in a gang-infested area and, certainly, some of our older students were already being recruited and influenced by older siblings and cousins who were gang members.
 But this statement was telling: this teacher, who was also very reactive and often not respectful in her dealings with students, held a worldview that was completely counterproductive to improving discipline in her classroom and our school.

-There will be more about this provocative topic in future posts, but in the meantime, APs should try introducing the “what was your mistake?” method for students who are referred to them for discipline.
-And if needed, begin moving your teachers down the road of logical consequences.
+There will be more about this provocative topic in future posts but, in the meantime, APs should try introducing the “what was your mistake?” method for students who are referred to them for discipline.
+And, if needed, begin moving your teachers down the road of logical consequences.